Serratus anterior muscle

 - Inferior part: 4th to 9th rib → medial border and inferior angle of the scapula.
 This part is the most prominent and powerful one.

 A damage of the long thoracic nerve can lead to a functional loss of the serratus anterior.
-Common causes are operations in the axilla (e.g. lymph node removal), a compression through the carrying of heavy loads (e.g. backpack) and trauma.
-Typical symptoms are having trouble to elevate the arm and a generally unstable shoulder.
+Common causes are operations in the axilla (e.g. lymph node removal), a compression due to carrying heavy loads (e.g. backpack) and trauma.
+Typical symptoms include trouble elevating the arm and a generally unstable shoulder.
 Another classic sign is the medial “wing-like” tilting of the scapula (scapula alata).